Back

 TikTok analytics dashboard on phone

-What Actually Works
+What Actually Works in 2026

-1. Hook in the First Second
+1. Hook in the first second

-2. Earn Every Second
+2. Earn every second

-3. Use Trends (Smartly)
+3. Use trends smartly

-4. Encourage Comments
+4. Encourage comments

 Structure That Converts

-Simple formula:
+Simple four-part formula:

-1. Hook (0–1 sec): Stop the scroll
+1. Hook (0–1 sec), Stop the scroll

-2. Promise (1–3 sec): Say what they'll get
+2. Promise (1–3 sec), State what they will get

-3. Delivery (3–30+ sec): Actually deliver it
+3. Delivery (3–30+ sec), Actually deliver it

-4. CTA (last 1–2 sec): Like, follow, comment, share
+4. CTA (last 1–2 sec), Like, follow, comment, or save

 Content Types That Tend to Perform

-• How-tos: Quick, actionable tutorials
+• How-tos, Quick, actionable tutorials

-• Before/after: Clear transformation or result
+• Before/after, Clear transformation or result

-• Storytime: Short, punchy story with a payoff
+• Storytime, Short, punchy narrative with payoff

-• Niche humor: Inside jokes for your audience
+• Niche humor, Inside jokes for your audience

-• Hot takes: Opinion that sparks discussion
+• Hot takes, Opinion that sparks discussion

-• Lists: "5 things," "3 mistakes," etc.
+• Lists, "5 mistakes," "3 tools," etc.

 Content creator filming with phone and ring light

-What Doesn't Work (Usually)
+What Does Not Work (Usually)

 • Long intros before the point

-• Irrelevant or bait-and-switch hooks
+• Weak or misleading hooks

-• Posting randomly with no consistency
+• Random posting with no schedule

 • Over-editing that distracts from the idea